FOSSEE/st-scripts/multiple-plots.rst

                 covers linspace and plot.
 So you may not need to specify all that again.
 But not a problem if it is there also.
+.. #[Madhu: Since I thought the LOs are disconnected, I thought it is
+     better to give a very short intro to it]

 Now let us draw a plot simple sine plot using these points::